dgant/PotatoPeeler/README.md

 # 🥔 PotatoPeeler 🍟
-### Measures your BWAPI bot against a gauntlet of opponents.
+### 📈 Measures your BWAPI bot against a gauntlet of opponents.
-### Gets your potato in shape!
+### 💪 Gets your potato in shape!

 ![Example screenshot of win-loss records against each opponent and on each map](https://github.com/dgant/PotatoPeeler/blob/main/exampleresults.png)

-*Results from PotatoPeeler running hundreds of games, showing your bot's win-loss-incomplete records against each opponent and on each map*
+* Your bot's win-loss-incomplete records against each opponent and on each map*

 ## 🚀 Mission
 When developing a bot to compete at StarCraft: Brood War using [BWAPI](https://github.com/bwapi/bwapi), you may want to measure your bot's performance against salient opponents.
 PotatoPeeler is a set of simple scripts to run lots of games via [SC-Docker](https://github.com/basil-ladder/sc-docker) and measure how your bot is doing.